vedantpuri/script-stash/Reformulate/README.md

 # Reformulate
-A simple script to fetch your latest HomeBrew tap release and automatically update the `url`, `version` and `sha256` of your HomeBrew tap formula file.
+A simple script to fetch your latest HomeBrew package release and automatically update the `url`, `version` and `sha256` of your HomeBrew formula file.

 ## Requirements
 - macOS or Linux